MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_08-Manage_Virtual_Machines.md

 1. Save the change, in the **Settings** section of the **az10408vmss0** blade, click **Instances**, select the checkboxes next to the instances of the virtual machine scale set, click **Upgrade**, and then, when prompted for confirmation, click **Yes**.

     >**Note**: The disk attached in the previous step is a raw disk.
 Before it can be used, it is necessary to create a partition, create a filesystem, and mount it.
-To accomplish this, you will use Azure virtual machine Custom Script extension.
+To accomplish this, you will use the Azure virtual machine Custom Script extension.
 First, you will need to remove the existing Custom Script Extension.

 1. In the **Settings** section of the **az10408vmss0** blade, click **Extensions + applications**, click **CustomScriptExtension**, and then click **Uninstall**.